nginxinc/nginx-gateway-fabric/site/content/support.md

 The plugin may collect some or all of the following global and namespace-specific information:

-* K8s version, nodes information, and Custom Resources (kubectl describe output)
+- Kubernetes version and information about Nodes and Custom Resources
-* Pods' logs
+- Kubernetes metrics
-* List of Pods, events, ConfigMaps, Services, Deployments, Daemonsets, StatefulSets, ReplicaSets, and Leases
+- Helm deployments
-* K8s metrics
+- List of Pods, Events, ConfigMaps, Services, Deployments, Daemonsets, StatefulSets, ReplicaSets, and Leases
-* Helm deployments
+- Pod log output
-* `nginx -T` output from NGINX-related pods
+- `nginx -T` output from NGINX-related Pods

 This plugin **does not** collect secrets or coredumps.